Committees and Sub-Committees

 Previous ADTA committee work includes President of two USA chapters, past Education Chairperson for ADTA as well as Programme Committee Chairperson of the ADTA for the NCATA conference in 1990 in Washington, DC.
 She has supported the work of the DTAA over many years through her involvement in a number of committees.

-Sandra Lauffenburger (Convenor Professional Membership Committee)
+Sandra Lauffenburger (Convener, Professional Membership Committee and Governance)

 Sandra Lauffenburger, B.Ed., M.Sc., Assoc.
 Degree (Dance), Cert.
 Laban Movement Analysis, LIMS ,Dip.
 Dance/Movement Therapy IDTIA, Dip.
 Adult Psychotherapy, Grad Dip.
 Psychology, B.Soc.Sci.(Hons Psych); DTAA (Prof. DMT), is interested in the importance of and application of non-verbal communication and its use in psychotherapy.
 She has worked in private practice since 1985, originally as a movement therapist and later as a dance movement psychotherapist and somatic movement psychotherapist.
 As a Certified Laban Movement Analyst, she has taught in dance movement therapy programs for the Wesley Institute, (Drummoyne, NSW and Canada), the IDTIA, and Tensegrity Training’s Graduate Certificate in Movement-based Somatic Therapy.
 She also provides movement therapy/psychotherapy supervision for graduates of many somatic/movement therapy training programs.